The Forever Workshop

 Nina Schuyler

-Nina Schuyler's short story collection, In This Ravishing World, won the W.S.
-Porter Prize and the Prism Prize for Climate Literature and was published in July 2024.
-She teaches creative writing for Stanford Continuing Studies.
+Nina Schuyler's short story collection, In This Ravishing World, was shortlisted for the 2024 Northern California Book Award and won the W.S.
+Porter Prize and the Prism Prize for Climate Literature.

 Subscribe to Nina